-Often the most iconic and beautiful buildings in a city, you are sure to see mosques during your travels in Southeast Asia.
-Indonesia, Malaysia, and Brunei are punctuated with the tall minarets and curving domes of mosques; the mesmerizing wail of the call to prayer resounds throughout cities five times a day.
+Often the most iconic and beautiful buildings in a city, mosques are a constant sight throughout one’s travels in Southeast Asia.
+Skylines across Indonesia, Malaysia, and Brunei are punctuated with the tall minarets and curving domes of mosques, and the mesmerizing wail of the call to prayer resounds throughout cities five times a day.

 Perhaps the most important rule of etiquette often ignored by tourists, both men and women are expected to be dressed appropriately before visiting a mosque.
 Modest dress is the rule of thumb; shirts advertising rock bands, messages, or bright colors should be avoided.
 Larger mosques in tourist areas will loan proper attire for covering up during your visit.

-Women: Women should have all skin covered; ankle-length skirts or pants are required.
+Women should have all skin covered, and ankle-length skirts or pants are required.
 Sleeves should reach to each wrist and the hair should be covered by a headscarf.
 Pants or skirts that are too revealing, clingy, or tight should not be worn.

-Sometimes men and women use separate entrances to enter a mosque - look for signs.
-The typical greeting in Arabic for those entering mosques is "Assalam Allaikum" which means "peace be upon you".
-The correct return is "Wa alaikum-as-salam" which means "peace be upon you too".
+Sometimes men and women use separate entrances to enter a mosque, but you'll need to look for signs to know if a specific mosque follows this rule.
+The typical greeting in Arabic for those entering mosques is "Assalam Allaikum" which means "peace be upon you."
+The correct return is "Wa alaikum-as-salam" which means "peace be upon you too."
 Tourists are obviously not expected to return the greeting, but doing so shows great respect.

 It is a Muslim custom to enter a mosque with the right foot first and then exit with the left foot first.
-Members of the opposite sex should never offer to shake hands upon greeting.
+Additionally, members of the opposite sex should never offer to shake hands upon greeting inside a mosque.

 Visiting a mosque is free, however, donations are accepted.